WaffleHacks/wafflemaker/README.md

 ### Methodology

-When [waffles](https://github.com/WaffleHacks/waffles) gets updated, the diff is inspected, and the deployments are updated accordingly.
+When [waffles](https://github.com/WaffleHacks/waffles) gets updated, the diff gets inspected, and the deployments get updated accordingly.
 Database credentials and secrets are provisioned automatically per container through Vault.
 Secrets can either be auto-generated for things like session tokens, or specified directly in Vault.
 Should a service require web access, the DNS records are set up through the Cloudflare API.